Piers Morgan: At the Murdoch titles (1988–1995)

 Morgan began to work as a freelance at The Sun in 1988, at this point dropping his double-barrelled name.
-He told Hunter Davies in December 1994 that he was personally recruited by Sun editor Kelvin MacKenzie to work on the newspaper's show business column "Bizarre", his first high-profile post.
+He told Hunter Davies in December 1994 that he was personally recruited by the Sun editor Kelvin MacKenzie to work on the newspaper's show business column "Bizarre", his first high-profile post.
 Although he was not a fan of pop music, he was considered skilled at self-publicity and became the column's main writer.
 "I became the Friend of the Stars, a rampant egomaniac, pictured all the time with famous people – Madonna, Stallone, Bowie, Paul McCartney, hundreds of them.
 It was shameless, as they didn't know me from Adam", he told Davies.

+During 1993 and 1994 Morgan was the pop group Take That's official biographer, releasing the books Take That: Our Story and Take That: On The Road having exclusive access to document their meteoric rise and impact.

-In January 1994, he became editor of the News of the World after being appointed to the job by Rupert Murdoch.
+In January 1994 he became editor of the News of the World after being appointed to the job by Rupert Murdoch.
 Initially an acting editor, he was confirmed in the summer, becoming at 29 the youngest national newspaper editor in more than half a century.
-In this period, the newspaper led with a series of scoops for which Morgan credited a highly efficient newsdesk and publicist Max Clifford.
+In this period, the newspaper led with a series of scoops for which Morgan credited a highly efficient news desk and the publicist Max Clifford.

 Morgan left this post in 1995 shortly after publishing photographs of Catherine Victoria Lockwood, then wife of Charles, Earl Spencer, leaving an addictive disorders clinic in Surrey.
 This action ran against the editors' code of conduct, a misdemeanour for which the Press Complaints Commission upheld a complaint against Morgan.
 Murdoch was reported as having said that "the boy went too far" and publicly distanced himself from the story.
 Fearful of a privacy law action if he had not criticised one of his employees, Murdoch is said to have apologised to Morgan in private.

 The incident was reported to have contributed to Morgan's decision to leave for the Daily Mirror editorship.
 Morgan's autobiography The Insider states that he left the News of the World for the Mirror of his own choice.
-It asserts he was an admirer of former Conservative Prime Minister Margaret Thatcher for most of her period of office, making the appointment surprising as the Mirror is a Labour-supporting title.
+It asserts he was an admirer of the former Conservative prime minister Margaret Thatcher for most of her period of office, making the appointment surprising as the Mirror is a Labour-supporting title.